GameServerManagers/LinuxGSM-Docker/README.md

 This docker image is under development and not officialy supported.

-The best functioning docker image can be found here

 The developers of LinuxGSM are not currently docker experts.
-So if there is some interested in becoming a LinuxGSM docker developer please contact us.
+So if there is someone interested in becoming a LinuxGSM docker developer please contact us.

 A docker container distribution of https://github.com/GameServerManagers/LinuxGSM